 Alternatives should avoid or minimize impacts to archaeological sites.
 Recorded archaeological sites will be determined through Arkansas Archeological Survey (AAS) record searches.
 Level 2 screening will be based on an assessment of each alternative's probable impact to cemeteries and archeological sites listed or eligible for listing in the National Register of Historic Places (NRHP).
-Level 3 screening will be based on the number of recorded cemeteries and archeological sites listed or eligible for listing in the NRHP that potentially could be impacted by each alternative.
-Level 3 screening will also include an assessment of the number of high probability areas for archaeological resources potentially impacted by each alternative, as established in the I-30 PEL Cultural Resources Survey Methodology Memo and based on the identification of previous structures that no longer exist as shown on Sanborn 1913 maps or upland areas as determined from USGS topographic map, soil type and contours.
+Level 3 screening will be based on the number of cemeteries and archeological sites listed or eligible for listing in the NRHP, which are impacted by each alternative.